hawkoli1987/Megatron-Bridge/docs/training/peft-config.md

 ## Supported PEFT Methods
 Megatron Bridge supports two efficient fine-tuning techniques—LoRA and DoRA—that adapt large language models with minimal overhead.
 These methods update only a small set of parameters, preserving the original weights and avoiding changes to model architecture or inference speed.
 Below is a quick guide to configuring and applying them.
+Megatron Bridge supports two efficient fine-tuning techniques—LoRA and DoRA—that adapt large language models with minimal overhead.
+These methods update only a small set of parameters, preserving the original weights and avoiding changes to model architecture or inference speed.
+Below is a quick guide to configuring and applying them.

 ### [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685)